Ruleofnine/achivit_rs/README.md

    After this you should have a discord bot, it will be in your server of choice, and a bot token to put in the `BOT_TOKEN` field.

 4. Set your desired debug guild in the `DEBUG_GUILD` field.
-   The Guild(server) you put your bot in will be your `DEBUG_GUILD`.
+   The Guild(server) you put your bot in should be your `DEBUG_GUILD`.
    Right Click the server icon and `Copy Server ID`.
    You must have Developer Mode enabled to do so.
    Settings -> Advanced -> Developer Mode
+   (there currently isn't any point to having a debug guild but might as well)

-5. In the `DATABASE_URL` field, fill in your PostgreSQL username and password, and specify your PostgreSQL server's IP address and port.
+5. In the `DATABASE_URL` field, replace your PostgreSQL username and password, and specify your PostgreSQL server's IP address and port in their respective spots.
+   for example `DATABASE_URL="postgres://ruleofnine:p4ssw0rd@localhost:5432/archivitdb"`

 6. After the `/` in the `DATABASE_URL field`, enter your desired database name. **NOTE:** that this database doesn't exist yet; it will be created during setup.